PAL-ML/PEARL_v1/README.md

 $ pip install -r requirements.txt
 ```

-Complete installation on running on colab can be found in any of the notebooks in `notebooks/experiments`.
+Complete installation to run on colab can be found in any of the notebooks in `notebooks/experiments`.

 ## Usage